zazedd/radiocarbon-pipeline/README.md

   - Your username at `./env/account.txt`
   - The GitHub app ID at `./env/gappid.txt`
   - The Installation ID of that app at `./env/ginstid.txt`
-  - The GH app's secret key at `./env/sk.pem`
+  - The GitHub app's secret key at `./env/sk.pem`
-  - The GH app's secret passkey at `./env/wsk.txt`
+  - The GitHub app's secret passkey at `./env/wsk.txt`
+  - A random salt at `./env/salt`: `openssl rand -hex 32 > ./env/salt`
+  - A GitHub SSH RSA key in the form that Awa accepts at `./env/github_sk.pem`

 Then simply:
 ```bash
 sh run.sh
 ```